Roblox/rblx_nurd/README.md

 ## Prerequisites
 * At least one active Nomad server
-* **Recommended** A VictoriaMetrics server containing allocation level resource statistics
+* **Recommended:** A VictoriaMetrics server containing allocation level resource statistics

 ## Setup
 1. **Configuration File**<br>
     a. **nurd/config.json**<br>
         This file contains the configuration information for the Nomad server(s) and the VictoriaMetrics server.
+Note, any amount of servers can be added to the `Nomad` array.

         ```
         {